ethpandaops/ethereum-package/README.md

   image: "ethpandaops/tx-fuzz:master"
   # A list of optional extra params that will be passed to the TX Spammer container for modifying its behaviour
   tx_spammer_extra_args: []

-# Configuration place for spammor as blob spammer - https://github.com/ethpandaops/spamoor
-goomy_blob_params:
-  # spamoor docker image to use
-  # Defaults to the latest
-  image: "ethpandaops/spamoor:latest"
-  # A list of optional params that will be passed to the spamoor comamnd for modifying its behaviour
-  goomy_blob_args: []

 # Configuration place for prometheus
 prometheus_params: